I’m sharing two projects today from the archives of my Designed-in-a-Click service, both having to do with furniture arrangement.

 I pushed the sofa back a bit, it was floating a bit too much in the space.
 Then decided they could use the curvy upholstered chairs flanking the fireplace, adding to the grander aesthetic of that focal wall.

-I preferred the Asian chair against the wall, by the tv center, because that makes a nice silhouette there, then added in a low, round ottoman to float in the room to counterbalance some of the rectangular boxy shapes.
+I preferred the Ming chair against the wall, by the tv center, because that makes a nice silhouette there, then added in a low, round ottoman to float in the room to counterbalance some of the rectangular boxy shapes.

 Art placement that capitalizes on the focal wall’s symmetry was in order, (stacked art pieces on both sides of the fp) and then a mid-century style arc lamp could be nice in the corner.
 A patterned rug would bring some color and pattern overall and tie the furniture together.